ElizaRegas/hw9-readme-generator/Develop/README.md

 ## Contributing

-Contact the creator (for email and Github, see below) for information on contribution.
+Be awesome

 ## Tests

-There are no testing instructions at this time.
+No idea

 ## Questions

-Github Profile for Eliza Regas: https://github.com/ElizaRegas
+Github Profile for Elizabeth Regas: https://github.com/ElizaRegas

 Feel free to contact me with any questions: